jpie726/hacking_fear_book/understanding_ques.md

 Assuming the previous step is not the issue(and I sincerely doubt it ever will be).
 Then have the athlete run almost to the table but vear out of the way of the table at the end.
 Again stop and walk through the run and ask the athlete what they saw and felt.
 Was there anything in here that triggered a behavior routine to avoid the vault?

 #####Step 3:
 Next try some hurdle drills without the run to isolate the hurdle onto the board.
-For a Yurchanko vault you may want to break down the round off with a jump up.
+For a Yurchenko vault you may want to break down the round off with a jump up.
 Ask the athlete how that feels?
 Is there a fear of the spring board?

 ####Step 4: